difference between article of association and memorandum of association

 In conclusion, both the Memorandum of Association and Articles of Association are important legal documents for any new organization.
 The Memorandum establishes the company’s identity and purpose, while the Articles of Association outline the internal regulations and procedures of the company.
 While Memorandum of Association is a legal requirement, Articles of Association are not necessary but still very important for running the company efficiently.
 You should never ignore these documents and should create sufficiently detailed Memorandum and Articles of Association to avoid difficulties in the future.

-See also difference between electromagnet and permanent magnet
+See also difference between therapist and counselor

 Table difference between article of association and memorandum of association